jblomo/datamining290/slides/2014-05-01-Real-World.markdown

 ## Area for Improvement

-    + This is actually a big area solutions
+  + This is actually a big area needing solutions
   + Deploying websites has solutions like Heroku, but no equivilant for storing, processing, serving data

 ---